Changa (drug)

 Changa (/ˈtʃɑːŋgɑː/) is a blend of N,N-Dimethyltryptamine (DMT) mixed with a monoamine oxidase inhibitor (MAOI).
-The addition of MAOIs extend the DMT experience in duration and intensity when compared with smoking DMT freebase alone.
-Typically, extracts from DMT-containing plants are combined with a blend of different MAOI-containing herbs, such as the ayahuasca vine, and/or leaf or harmala alkaloids from Peganum harmala to create a mix that is 25 to 50% DMT.
+The addition of MAOIs extends the DMT experience in duration and intensity when compared with smoking DMT freebase alone.
+Typically, extracts from DMT-containing plants are combined with a blend of different MAOI-containing herbs, such as the ayahuasca vine, and/or leaf or harmala alkaloids from Peganum harmala ("Syrian rue") to create a mix that is 25 to 50% DMT.

 History

-Changa was created by an Australian in 2003-2004 and named when 'asked' for a moniker for the drug during an ayahuasca session.
-Changa was 'seeded' throughout the world, introducing it to the UK, Russia, India, Morocco, West Africa, Chile, Montenegro and China.
+Changa was created by Julian Palmer in 2003-2004 and named when he 'asked' for a moniker for the drug during an ayahuasca session.
+Palmer actively 'seeded' Changa throughout the world, introducing it to the UK, Russia, India, Morocco, West Africa, Chile, Montenegro and China.

 The substance grew in popularity from the mid 2000s.
 Its international introduction dates to the Boom Festival in Portugal in 2008.

 Changa's popularity has continued due to its ease of smoking, more powerful effects and longer duration (approximately 10-20 minutes) when compared to smoking freebase DMT crystal.